TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 7/Psalms 7.9.md

 ---

-O let the wickedness of the wicked come to an end, but establish thou the righteous: For the righteous God trieth the minds and hearts.
+Oh let the wickedness of the wicked come to an end, but establish the righteous; their minds and hearts are searched by the righteous God.